Pengyu-Jin/Pengyu-Jin.github.io/docs/blog/EN-learn/Larry.md

 eg1 介词后置

-- The little girl ==who a lot of people are interested== is named Lucy.（√）
+- The little girl ==who a lot of people are interested in== is named Lucy.（√）
 - The little girl ==whom a lot of people are interested in== is named Lucy.（√）
 - The little girl ==that a lot of people are interested in== is named Lucy.（√）
 - The little girl ==a lot of people are interested in== is named Lucy.（√）